-You see, to me, cheap bathroom suites is not necessarily about the lowest price.
+You see, to me, cheap bathroom suites are not necessarily about the lowest price.
 No, cheapness is relative, and I do not like the negative connotations that hang about the word cheap.
-Basically, I asseverate that I can get a cheap price, but not cheap products, i.e. I will get value.
-This is partly due to knowing that White Vitreous China is the finest ceramic material there is, promising you resilience, cleanliness and an enduringly white finish.
+I asseverate that I can get a cheap price, but not cheap products, i.e. I will get value.
+This is partly due to knowing that White Vitreous China is the finest ceramic material there is, promising you resilience, cleanliness, and an enduringly white finish.

 But, when you’re looking for cheap bathroom sets, what should come with?
 Well, the below…